ChrisDuffley/stationPlaylist/readme.md

 * NVDA 2018.3 or later is recommended due to introduction of wxPython 4.
 * Add-on settings screen is now fully based on multi-page interface derived from NVDA 2018.2 and later.
+* Test Drive Fast and Slow rings have been combined into "development" channel, with an option for development snapshot users to test pilot features by checking the new pilot features checkbox found in Advanced add-on settings panel.
+Users formerly on Test Drive Fast ring will continue to test pilot features.
 * Column inclusion checkboxes for column announcement and playlist transcripts are now part of a checkable list box control.
 * When switching between settings panels, NvDA will remember current settings for profile-specific settings (alarms, column announcements, metadata streaming settings).
 * Added CSV (comma-separated values) format as a playlist transcripts format.